leafyrabbet/webdev_examples_flask/README.md

 ## Run uWSGI Locally

+Running `uwsgi` locally requires that the `uwsgi` package has been installed in the current Python environment.
+As mentioned up above, you'll want to first use `pyenv activate [VIRTUALENV_ALIAS]` with your custom `[VIRTUALENV_ALIAS]` (_e.g._, `py38`) before doing any of the following.

+This is likely the preferred testing approach to make sure that everything is working in the code and in the environment, before moving on to the Nginx Deployment approaches.

+### Commandline Approach

 The `uWSGI` utility can setup an intermediary server that supports multiple-access instead of the single-access approach if you were to just use `flask` directly.

 To test this, you can use the following command: